-For the purpose of this article, the capital requirement will be estimated based on the standardized approach laid out in Article 132 (4) of the Capital Requirements Regulation EU 575/2013 and will consider credit risk only.
-The credit risk-weighted assets, also called “Solvability ratio”, is calculated by weighing each exposure held on or off balance by the relevant risk weight.
-Other risks such as Counterparty-Valuation-Adjustment risk, foreign exchange risk or large exposure risk may lead to additional capital requirements for credit institutions.
+For the purpose of this article, the capital requirements quantified via the Solvability Ratio will be estimated based on the standardized approach laid out in Article 132 (4) of the Capital Requirements Regulation EU 575/2013 (CRR) and will consider credit risk only.
+The credit risk-weighted assets are calculated by weighing each exposure held on or off balance by the relevant risk weight.
+Other risks such as Counterparty-Valuation-Adjustment risk, foreign exchange risk or large exposures risk may lead to additional capital requirements for credit institutions.

-Based on an internal analysis based on a representative sample of 200 sub-funds, the table below displays the typical ranges of credit risk-weighted assets which can be expected under the Capital Requirements Regulation for European credit institutions, depending on the investment strategy of the fund.
+Based on an internal analysis based on a representative sample of 200 sub-funds, the table below displays the typical ranges of credit risk-weighted assets which can be expected under the CRR for European credit institutions, depending on the investment strategy of the fund.
 Each candlestick shows the maximum, minimum, 1st and 3rd quartile of risk-weighted assets observed in the sample, for each investment strategy.
 The capital requirement for credit risk is calculated as 8 percent of the risk-weighted assets.

-We hope the above proves useful.
+Counting on our expertise in credit risk reporting, we hope the above proves useful.
 Stay tuned, more will follow!

-Basel III, CRR, Solva, VAG, GroMiKV, Solvency II, SCR
+Basel III, CRR, Solva, VAG, GroMiKV, Solvency II, SCR Market

 Deloitte’s integrated solution servicing world-class asset managers